What are Scales and How Can They Help Us Learn About Keys?

 We can now see the color-coded scale degrees rising and falling around the grounding repetition of the tonic for both scales (in red for both sections).
 Notice how there are two instances of this for each section, one in either stave, and that they switch roles when the sections change (the figure that was on the bottom is now on the top stave and visa versa).
 The coloration here is meant to help visualize the pure forms of the scales as they are represented in the phrase construction, and we need not know the theoretical details to feel when the scale changes.

-Try this now: Playing along with a recording, see if you can start a C# major scale on the first beat of the first measure and play up one scale degree for every measure (C# on measure 1, D# on measure 2, etc.)
+Try this now: Playing along with a recording of this piece, see if you can start a C# major scale on the first beat of the first measure and play up one scale degree for every measure (C# on measure 1, D# on measure 2, E# on measure 3, etc.)

 Notice anything?
 The scale is completed on measure 7, where our purple ‘7’ or ‘Ti’ notes indirectly ‘resolve’ themselves to the tonic, just as though we were playing a normal scale!
 Of course, Bach couldn’t simply write out a normal scale and call it a prelude (though if anyone could have…), he had to obscure and embellish, to enrich the scale with multiple lines and jaunty rhythms.
 That said, the piece is much more friendly to think about if we can break down sections like these into embellished scales rising and falling over and under an immobile tonic.

-And even so, we need not get anywhere near as complicated as that to feel the sense of home offered by the tonic.
-Venture back to the excerpts at the beginning of the article and consider them now in this light; what are the tonics of “Happy Birthday” and “Twinkle, Twinkle, Little Star”?
+And even so, we don't need to get anywhere near as complicated as this to feel the sense of home offered by the tonic.
+Venture back to the excerpts at the beginning of the article and consider them in this light; what are the tonics of “Happy Birthday” and “Twinkle, Twinkle, Little Star”?

-With the right kind of practice, you’ll be able to identify the sense of tonic in many musics that rely on it for their structure and identity.
-In fact, part of the development of writing pieces in multiple keys (and indeed, one of the greatest preoccupations of the evolution of Western Classical music) has been the desire of composers to delay that return to the tonic in the attempt to increase the final satisfaction of its return and bring further depth to the music.
+With the right kind of practice, you’ll be able to identify the sense of tonic in lots of music that relies on it for structure and identity.
+In fact, part of the development of writing pieces in multiple keys (and indeed, one of the greatest preoccupations of the evolution of Western Classical music) has been the desire of composers to delay that return to the tonic in the attempt to increase the final satisfaction of the tonic return.